currentlib/KlipperPrintTracker/README.md

 - Implement a PowerShell alternative to `slicer_gcode_post_processor.py` for users without Python or on Windows systems.

 ---

+## ⚠️ Current Limitations and Known Issues

+1. The script does **not track the actual print success or failure of individual objects** — only that they were scheduled to print.
+If some objects print poorly and you exclude them during the print (using "Exclude Object"), this will **not be reflected automatically** in the report.
+In such cases, you need to **manually correct** the data in the Google Sheet or adjust the script to allow manual review before reporting.

+---

 ## ⚙️ Setup Instructions